vacp2p/staking-reward-streamer/docs/MathSpec.md

 ##### $t_{last}\rightarrow$ Time of Accrual

-Timestamp of the last accrued time, it state can be defined as:
+Timestamp of the last accrued time, its state can be defined as:

 $$
 t_{last} = t_{now}